-- Invocations of initializer methods by the container are not business method invocations. - Invocations of producer, disposer and observer methods by the container are business method invocations and are intercepted by method interceptors and decorators. - Invocation of lifecycle callbacks by the container are not business method invocations, but are intercepted by interceptors for lifecycle callbacks. - Invocations of interceptors and decorator methods during method or lifecycle callback interception are not business method invocations, and therefore no recursive interception occurs. - Invocations of message listener methods of message-driven beans during message delivery are business method invocations.
+- Invocations of initializer methods by the container are not business method invocations. - Invocations of producer, disposer and observer methods by the container are business method invocations and are intercepted by method interceptors and decorators. - Invocation of lifecycle callbacks by the container are not business method invocations, but are intercepted by interceptors for lifecycle callbacks. - Invocation of EJB timer service timeouts by the container are not business method invocations, but are intercepted by interceptors for EJB timeouts. - Invocations of interceptors and decorator methods during method or lifecycle callback interception are not business method invocations, and therefore no recursive interception occurs. - Invocations of message listener methods of message-driven beans during message delivery are business method invocations.